 The United Quest Card is a fantastic option for United flyers that travel with the airline at least several times per year.
 There are also a number of unique perks that you don’t see on other airline credit cards.
 Let’s take a closer look.

 And don’t forget the ability to earn PQPs towards elite status from spend.
-Earn up to 9,000 Premier qualifying points per calendar year (1 PQP for every $20 you spend on purchases)
+Earn up to 18,000 Premier qualifying points per calendar year (1 PQP for every $20 you spend on purchases) plus the bonus 1,000 Card Bonus PQP each qualification year, starting in 2026.

-More frequent United Airlines flyers may want to consider the $525-per-year United Club Infinite card, a more premium card that offers airport lounge access.
-Meanwhile, those United travelers who travel a bit less frequently may want to consider the $95-per-year United Explorer card.
+More frequent United Airlines flyers may want to consider the $695-per-year United Club Infinite card, a more premium card that offers airport lounge access.
+Meanwhile, those United travelers who travel a bit less frequently may want to consider the $150-per-year United Explorer card.

 Only applies to bookings made viaChase Travel℠.
 Otherwise earn 3X points per dollar.